dvilajeti01/SOS-Alarm-System/sos_alarms/README.md

 # SOS Alarms
-Here are multiple versions of the sos alarms.
-There may be more dependent on the transformation of the system requirements and specs.
+Old versions of the sos alarms system.
+None of these were used and or are being used in production.
+Here for reference.